Willingboro Public Schools

-Willingboro Public Schools is a comprehensive community public school district that serves students in pre-kindergarten through twelfth grade from Willingboro Township, in Burlington County, New Jersey, United States.
+Willingboro Public Schools is a comprehensive community public school district that serves students in pre-kindergarten through twelfth grade from Willingboro Township, in Burlington County, in the U.S. state of New Jersey.

-As of the 2020–21 school year, the district, comprised of nine schools, had an enrollment of 3,456 students and 277.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.5:1.
+As of the 2020–21 school year, the district, comprising nine schools, had an enrollment of 3,456 students and 277.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.5:1.

 The district is classified by the New Jersey Department of Education as being in District Factor Group "DE", the fifth-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 History

 During the early development of the township, all high school students attended Levittown High School for grades 9-12 (LHS was renamed "Levitt Jr. High School" when the new high school - John F. Kennedy - was opened in 1964).
 It was the only junior high school, grades 7 through 9, until Memorial Junior High School opened in 1968.
 The substantial student population at JFK HS required that the school go to split sessions and only was able to house grades 10–12, with the freshmen classes divided between Memorial and Levitt junior high schools.
 In 1975, Willingboro HS was opened and became the "sister" school, located only about two miles apart - both on JFK Way.
 This is the way the township was until JFK HS became a middle school in 1990, leaving Willingboro as the only high school.

 In 1994, the district established a task force on how to combat violence perpetrated by students.
 This was the second time the district had established such a task force in a two-year period.

 In 2002, when the district had 5,500 students, Toni Callas of The Philadelphia Inquirer wrote that the district had "mediocre test scores and a tainted public image."
 In 2002 it took steps to implement school uniforms and establish three magnet programs in order to attract students to its schools.

 In January 2004, the district enacted a mandatory school uniform policy.

 The S.W.
 Bookbinder, J.A.
 McGinley and Martin Luther King Jr. Elementary Schools were closed at the end of the 2005-06 school year as part of an effort to save about $3.6 million, through the reduction of as many as 100 staff members and class sizes increased as large as 27 at the five remaining elementary schools.
 The cuts were needed to fill a two-year budget deficit of nearly $10 million.